nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 			:returns: Stored temperature value converted into specified measurement unit or empty ``std::optional`` if conversion failed or the stored value was not reported.

+	**Additional values**

+		.. cpp:function:: static std::optional<float> relativeHumidity(const Temperature & airTemperature, const Temperature & dewPoint)

+			:param airTemperature: Ambient air temperature.

+			:param dewPoint: Dew point.

+			:returns: Relative humidity value based on ambient air temperature and dew point or empty ``std::optional`` if ambient air temperature and/or dew point is not reported.

+		.. cpp:function:: static Temperature heatIndex(const Temperature & airTemperature, float relativeHumidity)

+			:param airTemperature: Ambient air temperature.

+			:param relativeHumidity: Relative humidity value in range 0.0 ..
+100.0.

+			:returns: Heat index (perceived temperature adjusted for humidity) value based on ambient air temperature and relative humidity or empty ``std::optional`` if ambient air temperature is not reported.
+An empty ``std::optional`` is also returned for the conditions where heat index is not defined, i.e. relative himidity values below 40% or above 100% or the temperature values below 27 degrees Celsius.

+		.. cpp:function:: static Temperature heatIndex(const Temperature & airTemperature, const Temperature & dewPoint)

+			:param airTemperature: Ambient air temperature.

+			:param dewPoint: Dew point.

+			:returns: Heat index (perceived temperature adjusted for humidity) value based on ambient air temperature and dew point or empty ``std::optional`` if ambient air temperature and/or dew point is not reported.
+Dewpoint and ambient air temperature values are used to calculate relative humidity.
+An empty ``std::optional`` is returned for the conditions where heat index is not defined, i.e. relative himidity values below 40% or above 100% or the temperature values below 27 degrees Celsius.

+		.. cpp:function:: windChill(const Temperature & airTemperature, const Speed & windSpeed)

+			:param airTemperature: Ambient air temperature.

+			:param windSpeed: Wind speed.

+			:returns: Wind chill (perceived temperature adjusted for heat loss due to wind) value based on ambient air temperature and wind speed or empty ``std::optional`` if ambient air temperature and/or wind speed is not reported.
+An empty ``std::optional`` is also returned for the conditions where wind chill is not defined, i.e. temperature values above 10 degrees Celsius and/or wind speed below 4.8 km/h.

 	**Miscellaneous**

 		.. cpp:function:: bool isFreezing() const